Postdoctoral Research Regulations

 Preamble

-Looking to strengthen and internationalize its structuring activities (research, publications, advanced training, outreach activities and scientific promotion), the Centre for Social Studies (Centro de Estudos Sociais - CES) encourages post-doctoral studies and research.
+Seeking to strengthen and internationalise its structuring activities (research, publications, advanced training, outreach activities and scientific promotion), the Centre for Social Studies (Centro de Estudos Sociais - CES) encourages postdoctoral studies and research.

-As a host unit for postgraduate students, CES justifies the existence of a specific regulation to provide a framework for the activities developed by researchers in post-doctoral programmes during their stay at CES.
+As a host unit for postgraduate students, CES justifies the existence of specific regulations to provide a framework for the activities developed by researchers in postdoctoral programmes during their stay at CES.

 Article 1